syncfusion-content/ej2-angular-docs/ej2-angular/uploader/how-to/validate-image-on-drop.md

 ---
 layout: post
 title: Validate image on drop in Angular Uploader Component | Syncfusion
-description: Learn here all about Validate image on drop in Syncfusion Essential Angular Uploader component, its elements and more.
+description: Learn here all about validate image on drop in Syncfusion Essential Angular Uploader component, its elements and more.
 platform: ej2-angular
 control: Validate image on drop
 documentation: ug